 Will you take it amiss if I try for once to describe your share in this work very briefly?
 I will have to admit, to start with, that you have personally had an extremely strong influence on my own, personal development.
-What was said just now as a joke is really true; what one of our members said at that time is true - he is one of our "conference hunters" who tries with every means at his disposal to get hold of every transcript.
+What was just now said as a joke is really true: what one of our members said at that time is true - he is one of our "conference hunters" who tries with every means at his disposal to get hold of every transcript.
 And when I once said that the talks might not be passed on, he said, "He knows all this only from us!"
 The book in which I have read is the book of our times, the book of life and the book of your holy souls.
-If you had not bared your souls to me so completely, most of my spiritual - intellectual achievements would not have been discovered.
-You can't get these things out of books; you can only get them from life.
-One of our Sisters of Mary was correct when she remarked a few days ago, "Because we were so dependent on you, so much has awakened in you that in all probability would not otherwise have been awakened."
-If the first statement applies more to my spiritual - intellectual insights, the second refers more to the unfolding of the abilities of my heart.
+If you had not bared your souls so completely to me, most of my spiritual-intellectual achievements would not have been discovered.
+You can't get these things out of books, you can only get them from life.
+And one of our Sisters of Mary was correct when she remarked a few days ago: "We have been so dependent on you, and this has awakened so much in you.
+In all probability it would not otherwise have been awakened."

+If the first statement applies more to my spiritual-intellectual insights, the second refers more to the unfolding of the abilities of my heart.
-Last night one of our older members reminded me that at that time, when they were in the war,32 I must have had a warm heart for them.
-I quietly and unobtrusively got hold of all sorts of clothing - something to protect the head, a warm vest, etc. It is true, I developed a very warm heart for our youth at that time.
-But this development continued towards all the people God has given me and who have made demands on me.

-If you want to know the secret behind what is almost over - abundant fruitfulness, I can tell you: it is to be found in our deep, reciprocal union in the depths of our souls.
-In answer to the question that was posed just now, "Where does this richness of heart and mind come from?"
-I can tell you that a person who loves, who has ultimately placed his love in God's heart, shares to a certain extent in the immeasurable riches of God's love.
+Last night one of our older members reminded me that at that time, when they were in the war, I must have had a warm heart for them.
+I quietly and unobtrusively got hold of all sorts of clothing - something to protect the head, a warm vest, etc. It is true, I developed a very warm heart for our youngsters at that time.
+But this development continued through all the people God has given me and who have made demands on me.
+If you want to know the secret behind what is almost a prodigal fruitfulness, I can tell you: It is to be found in our deep, bilateral union in the depths of our souls.
+In answer to the question that was posed just now: "Where does this richness of heart and mind come from?"
+I can tell you: A person who loves, who has ultimately placed his love in God's heart, shares to a certain extent in the immeasurable riches of God's love.
 If there is anything that doesn't make us poor, it is love, the giving of the warmth of one's heart.

-You may tell yourselves - all of you who have made demands on me, sometimes loudly, sometimes quietly; all of you can tell yourselves that without you I personally would not be what I am today.
-You may not underrate this train of thoughts.
-Let me repeat, if you want to know the source of the riches of my mind and heart, you have it here!
+You may tell yourselves - all of you who have made demands on me, sometimes loudly, sometimes quietly, all of you can tell yourselves: Without you I personally would not be what I am today.

+You may not underrate this one point, this one train of thoughts.
+Let me repeat: If you want to know the source of the riches of my mind and heart, you have it here!
 My wish and prayer to God is that he will give all future generations the same possibility to serve human souls quietly in the background as I have had.
 Great riches then flow back to those who try to place themselves with all their abilities at the service of souls.